Magda Szabo

-Magda Szabo (born July 8, 1934) is a Canadian miniaturist.
+Magda Szabo (July 8, 1934 - August 17, 2024) was a Canadian miniaturist.

 Early life

 Magda Szabo was born in Budapest, Hungary.
 She started painting early, using oil as her medium, on large canvas.

 Career

 Her miniature painting career started in the late eighties.
 She selected watercolor for this genre for technical reasons.
 Much of her work from that period consisted of creations, which were hardly bigger than a large postage stamp.
 To paint such tiny pictures, she used a magnifying glass and a brush, which consisted of three hairs.
-Today her works are larger, around 5" by 3.5" or smaller in size, but still classifiable as miniatures.
+Her later works were larger, around 5" by 3.5" or smaller in size, but still classifiable as miniatures.

-Magda Szabo uses a special varnish to coat the surfaces of her paintings.
+Magda Szabo used a special varnish to coat the surfaces of her paintings.
 This varnish protects the colors from fading and provides a unique illumination effect.